-- Which program goal and associated objective(s) of the Native American Library Services Enhancement Grants program will your project address? - What need, problem, or challenge will your project address and how was it identified? - Describe how you have used demographic information, economic circumstances, condition assessments, and other relevant data from reliable sources to define the need, problem, or challenge and develop the scope for the project. - Who is the target group for your project and how have they been involved in the planning? - "Target group" refers to those who will be most immediately and positively affected by your project.
+- Which program goal and associated objective(s) of the Native Hawaiian Library Services Grant program will your project address? - Describe what need, problem, or challenge your project will address and how was it identified? - You can use demographic information, economic circumstances, condition assessments, and other relevant data from reliable sources to define the need, problem, or challenge and develop the scope for the project - Who is the target group for your project and how have they been involved in the planning? - "Target group" refers to those who will be most immediately and positively affected by your project.
 Be specific by identifying particular age groups, community members with particular needs, and/or other types of target audiences.
 Identify the number of individuals in the target group or in each target group, if you identify more than one. - Who are the ultimate beneficiaries for this project? - "Beneficiaries" refers to those who are likely to be aided in the long-term by your project.
 They may or may not be the same as your "target group."
 Identify the number of individuals who will benefit from your project in the long term, if reliable and justifiable reasons are possible.
 Otherwise describe the characteristics of the beneficiaries you expect to be served eventually by your project.